buqeye/gsum/README.rst

 Dependencies
 ============

-BUQEYE Model has only been tested with python 3.5.
+gsum has only been tested with python 3.5.
+..
 Additionally, some functionality relies on the ``StatsModels`` package.

 Citing buqeyemodel
 ==================